rodas-awgichew/Career-Path-Finder-API/README.md

-This is a clean, professional `README.md` file optimized for GitHub.
-It includes clear setup instructions, technology details, and an explanation of the core logic.

----

 # Career Path Finder API 🚀

 Developed by **Rodas Awgichew**, this is a robust Backend API built with **Django REST Framework**.
 It uses a matching algorithm to recommend career paths to users based on their unique skill sets.